 All papers must include a statement regarding the availability of all data used in the study.
 Where data was downloaded from the public domain, the source and means of obtaining the data should be stated.
 Data, or metadata (e.g. activation maps, connectivity matrices) that were newly acquired for the present study should ideally be made available to the community via a suitable open repository, preferably at the time of paper submission.
 If data is not able to be made openly available then a reasonable rationale should be provided, such as ethics or privacy issues of clinical data, or restrictions imposed by the administering institution.
-If data is only to be made available via a request to the Authors, then the conditions of such a request, and any restrictions - such as the need for a formal data sharing agreement - should be clearly stated.
+If data is only to be made available via a request to the Authors, then the conditions of such a request, and any restrictions should be clearly stated.
+These might include:

 All papers must also include a statement regarding the availability of software and code used in the study.
 Where third party code was used, the version and a repository of that code must be stated and cited appropriately.
 Where new code was developed for the execution of the study, then it should ideally be made available to the community via a suitable open repository, preferably at the time of paper submission.